getbirdy/eggs/.github/ISSUE_TEMPLATE/plugin-request.md

 ---
-name: Feature request
+name: Plugin Request
 about: Make a suggestion for Birdy and its core system.
-title: "[FEATURE] Short title for feature request"
+title: "[REQUEST] Short title for plugin request"
 labels: enhancement
 assignees: ''

 ---

-**Is your feature request related to a problem?
+**Is your plugin request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

-**Describe the solution you'd like**
+**Describe the desired plugin functionality**
 A clear and concise description of what you want to happen.

 **Describe alternatives you've considered**